S.W.O.R.D.

 S.W.O.R.D.
 (Sentient World Observation and Response Department) is a fictional counterterrorism and intelligence agency appearing in American comic books published by Marvel Comics.
-Its purpose is to deal with extraterrestrial threats to world security and is the space-based counterpart of S.H.I.E.L.D., which deals with local threats to the world.
+Its purpose is to deal with extraterrestrial threats to world security and is the space-based counterpart of S.H.I.E.L.D.

-The organization appears in several forms of media, such as The Avengers: Earth's Mightiest Heroes and the Marvel Cinematic Universe (MCU) miniseries WandaVision on Disney+.
+The organization appears in several forms of media, such as The Avengers: Earth's Mightiest Heroes and the Marvel Cinematic Universe (MCU) / Disney+ miniseries WandaVision.

 Publication history

-S.W.O.R.D. was first introduced in Astonishing X-Men vol. 3 #6 and was created by Joss Whedon and John Cassaday.
+S.W.O.R.D. was first introduced in Astonishing X-Men vol. 3 #6 (December 2004), and was created by Joss Whedon and John Cassaday.

 Fictional organization biography

-In the comics, S.W.O.R.D. was originally an offshoot of S.H.I.E.L.D., but since the departure of Nick Fury as director of S.H.I.E.L.D., relations between the two organizations have become strained.
-The head of S.W.O.R.D. is Special Agent Abigail Brand.
-Its primary command-and-control headquarters are aboard the orbital space station known as the Peak.
+S.W.O.R.D. was originally an offshoot of S.H.I.E.L.D., but relations between the two organizations have been strained since Nick Fury's departure as director of S.H.I.E.L.D.
+The head of S.W.O.R.D. is Special Agent Abigail Brand, and its primary command-and-control headquarters are aboard the orbital space station known as the Peak.

 S.W.O.R.D. had an undercover operative in the X-Mansion.
-In Astonishing X-Men vol. 3, #17, the identity of this undercover operative was revealed to be Lockheed.
+In Astonishing X-Men vol. 3 #17, this undercover operative's identity was revealed to be Lockheed.

 In "Unstoppable"

-The Astonishing X-Men, as well as Hisako Ichiki, Ord of the Breakworld, and Danger, are taken to deep space by S.W.O.R.D. and Agent Abigail Brand.
+The Astonishing X-Men, as well as Hisako Ichiki, Ord of the Breakworld and Danger, are taken to deep space by S.W.O.R.D. and Agent Brand.
 S.W.O.R.D. psychics fail to detect Cassandra Nova in Emma Frost's shattered psyche.
 Though emotionally wounded, Emma recovered fast enough to be present for the team's departure to the Breakworld, where they planned to disable a missile aimed at Earth.
 Before they reached Breakworld, they were attacked by enemy vessels.
-After creating a diversion, the X-Men and Agent Brand landed on the planet, where Agent Deems was being tortured in prison.
+After creating a diversion, the X-Men and Brand landed on the planet, where Agent Deems was being tortured in prison.

 Brand, Cyclops, Emma Frost, and Beast landed together, while Wolverine, Hisako, Colossus, and Kitty Pryde landed elsewhere.
 Wolverine's spacecraft disintegrated in mid-air and they were forced to abandon ship.
 Kitty and Colossus phased through the pod to the planet's surface, where they landed unharmed.
 Hisako and Wolverine landed with the impact burning Wolverine's skin.

-Another team composed of Lockheed, Sydren, and S.W.O.R.D. troops converged upon a place called "the Palace of the Corpse".
+Another team composed of Lockheed, Sydren and S.W.O.R.D. troops converged upon a place called "the Palace of the Corpse".

-Near the end Agent Brand informs Kitty that Lockheed is working for S.W.O.R.D. as their undercover agent.

 In "Secret Invasion"

-During the 2008 "Secret Invasion" storyline, S.W.O.R.D.'s headquarters called the Peak is destroyed by a Skrull infiltrator posing as S.H.I.E.L.D.'s Dum Dum Dugan.
-Many agents die in the initial explosion, though others survive due to hostile-environment suits.
-Brand, encased in one of the suits, manages to make her way into one of the Skrull ships.
+During the 2008 "Secret Invasion" storyline, the Peak is destroyed by a Skrull infiltrator posing as Dum Dum Dugan.
+Many S.W.O.R.D. agents die in the initial explosion, though others survive due to hostile-environment suits.
+Brand is encased in one suit and manages to make her way into one of the Skrull ships.